Resparing/vkdt/DOCUMENTATION/Instance.md

 ### Deletion Function

-Call the following function for deleting the VKDT Instance and destroying all resources.
+Call the following function for deleting the VKDT Instance & destroying all resources.

 ```cpp
 ~instance();